 In the event of a conflict between these Terms and Conditions and the terms set out in the Proposal, the terms set out in the Proposal shall take precedence.

 4. General Obligations of Otus

-- as set out in this Contract; and
+(b) as set out in this contract, including the Proposal;

-- to a high standard in accordance with professional standards of conduct and with reasonable care and skill.
+(c) to a high standard in accordance with professional standards of conduct and with reasonable care and skill; and

 5. Right to enter into contract